-- 'Grasslands', i.e. all areas predominantly covered by grass vegetation (whether natural, recreational or cultivated). - 'Nature', i.e. all natural areas excluding grassland.
+- 'Grassland vegetation', i.e. all areas predominantly covered by grass vegetation (whether natural, recreational or cultivated). - 'Nature', i.e. all natural areas not covered under the grassland vegetation.
 It mainly consists of heathland, peat moors and other nature areas.
-Many nature areas have the occasional tree as part of the typical vegetation structure.
+Many nature areas have the occasional tree as part of the typical vegetation structure. - Orchards, i.e. areas with standard fruit trees, dwarf varieties or shrubs.
+They do not conform to the forest definition, and while agro-forestry systems are mentioned in the definition of Croplands, in the Netherlands the main undergrowth of orchards is grass.
+Therefore, these orchards are reported under grasslands.